-Other income, net increased to \$0.4 million during the three months ended September 30, 2013, as compared to \$0.3 million for the same period in fiscal 2013.
+Other income, net increased to \$0.4 million during the three months ended December 31, 2013, as compared to \$0.1 million for the same period in fiscal 2013.
+The increase was a result of foreign currency exchange gains during fiscal 2014 compared to losses during fiscal 2013 primarily driven by changes in the Japanese yen.
 Other income, net consists of \$0.3 million in amortization of the gain on the sale leaseback of our corporate headquarters located in Chelmsford, Massachusetts and foreign currency exchange gains and losses.
 Interest income and interest expense were de minimis.